 Total Modifi er Effect on Magery

-+3 +2 +1 level of Magery with -30% limitation
++3 +1 level of Magery with -20% limitation

-+2
++2 +1 level of Magery with -30% limitation

 +1 +1 level of Magery with -40% limitation

 0 None

 -1 -5% limitation on highest level of Magery

 -2 -10% limitation on highest level of Magery

 -3 -15% limitation on highest level of Magery

-\ Additional Magery represents strictly the bonus the mage gets for his birth sign.
+Additional Magery represents strictly the bonus the mage gets for his birth sign.
 It only affects spellcasting rolls in the relevant colleges and rolls to sense items that contain enchantments from those colleges.
 It doesn't affect Thaumatology, the amount of energy that can be put into Missile spells, rolls to sense items from other colleges, etc.